 To learn more about this topic, we have compiled some resources here:

-- Short You Tube video that explains ACES simply.
+- Short You Tube video from the CDC that explains ACES simply.

 - Inspiring Ted Talk from a pediatrician who used the ACES model to transform her care of children.